 Selection of good growing media is directly correlated with successful growing and production of export quality flowers in anthurium.

-In India, coconut husk is the primary growing media use for anthurium cultivation this coconut coir pith must well-decomposed and washed thoroughly with good quality water to remove the soluble salts.
+In India, the coconut husk is the primary growing media use for anthurium cultivation; this coconut coir pith must well-decomposed and washed thoroughly with good quality water to remove the soluble salts.

 Then equal proportions of coir pith and coconut husk were used as growing media after washing in fungicide (Bavistin 0.2%) and insecticide (Chloropyriphos 0.3%).

 For commercial purposes, anthurium is cultivated in the greenhouse.
 The greenhouse/ polyhouse required is a naturally ventilated type.

 Foggers are fixed inside the greenhouse to control the humidity.
 Shade nets of 50%-75% are used to regulate the shade.

 The temperature and humidity under the greenhouse were maintained throughout at about 20-28 °C and 70-85 percent RH.

 There are many anthurium varieties with different colours like dark red, orange, white, pink, and bicolour (Two colours).